 Every bill that Clay and the Whig Congress wrote for the pet projects of the Whigs—bills for internal improvements, protectionist tariffs, a new Bank of the United States—were all vetoed by John Tyler.
 Eventually, all the Whigs in the cabinet resigned.

 Shunned by the Whigs, Tyler tried to assemble his own independent political power base, and as a Virginian and a slaveholder, Tyler was not shy of bidding for southern support.
 As bait to his fellow southerners, Tyler and his new secretary of state, Abel Upsher, negotiated an annexation treaty for Texas.
 Unfortunately, they tried to turn Texas annexation into a campaign issue that John Tyler should have been able to ride back into the White House in 1844.

 Learn more about the signing of the Treaty of Ghent

 Common Questions About the Alamo

 “Remember the Alamo” is a battle cry meant to motivate bravery by commemorating one of the famous battles where a group of 900 Texans fought off the Mexican army, killing over 600 troops before succumbing to defeat.

-Mexico was unhappy with the Texans for failing to integrate into Mexican culture and adopt their language and the Catholic religion.
+Mexico was unhappy with the Texans for failing to integrate into Mexican culture, adopt their language, and convert to Catholicism.
 Additionally, Mexico had outlawed slavery, which was at odds with the fact that many Texans used slaves to farm cotton.
 Mexico seized the Alamo to right the many wrongs they perceived with slavery, unchecked immigration, and the financial gain Texans were enjoying at the expense of all others in the region.